Scientific: Justicia spicigera (also known as J. ghiesbreghtiana)

 USDA 9-11

-Flowers & fruits: Orange tubular flowers in terminal clusters; fruit inconspicuous.
+Flowers & Fruits: Orange tubular flowers in terminal clusters; fruit inconspicuous.

-Seasonal color: Flowers sporadically during warm season.
+Seasonal color: Flowers sporadically most of the year, most intensely during spring.

-Temperature: Heat loving, tolerant to 26oF
+Temperature: Heat loving, cold tolerant to 26oF

 Pruning: Easily manipulated, best to lightly head back during late winter.